QVina/QVina.github.io/README.md

 # QVina.github.io
-The code for the QuickVina homepage.
+The files for the QuickVina homepage.

+Should have links to both:
+* QuickVina 2
+* QuickVina-W